Staff and Board Of Directors

-Liz Firestone, Manager, Programs and Operations (Camp Name “Phishy”) Before joining the Camp Kesem staff in May 2008, Liz grew up and worked at summer camps and in elementary schools.
+Liz Firestone, Manager of Programs (Camp Name “Phishy”) Before joining the Camp Kesem staff in May 2008, Liz grew up and worked at summer camps and in elementary schools.
 She was a camper, CIT, and counselor at Goldman Union Camp Institute (GUCI) in Zionsville, IN and a Program Counselor and Program Director at Dragonfly Forest in West Chester, PA.
 She also worked in multiple elementary schools with K-8th graders.
 She helped found Camp Kesem at Indiana University in 2004 and served as a coordinator and a co-chair at Indiana for three years.
 Her extensive background working with children in the camp setting has made her a firm believer in the positive transformational power of summer camp.
 A 2007 graduate of Indiana University, with a Bachelor’s in Elementary Education and a minor in Outdoor Recreation and Resource Management, Liz hails from Indianapolis, Indiana and currently resides in Delray Beach, FL.